salmanfaishal27/Price_prediction_Uber-lyft/README.md

 3. **Models**: This directory stores the trained machine learning models.
 It includes saved model files or scripts necessary for model deployment and inference.

 4. **Documentation**: This directory contains additional documentation, such as data dictionaries, explanations of model features, and any other relevant information.

-## Contributing
-Contributions to this repository are welcome!
-If you have any improvements, bug fixes, or new projects to add, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your forked repository.